rul3zero/cloud-resume-challenge-frontend/content/blog/How I Was Selected as an AWS reStart Scholar in 2025.md

 ---
-title: How I Was Selected as an AWS re/Start Scholar in 2025
+title: How I Was Selected as an AWS reStart Scholar in 2025
 date: 2025-10-08
 tags: ["AWS reStart", "Scholarship", "Tips"]
 categories: ["Career", "Cloud", "AWS"]